bglezseoane/gitcher/CONTRIBUTING.md

 The `master` branch is reserved to merges of releases and some documentation changes.
 The releases are identified with a tag.

 Other things will be done in `develop` branch, which can contain other feat-specific branches, if necessary.
 The release-itself stuff will be done in an `rel-<release-index>` specific branch, then merged in `master` and `develop`.

+It is recommended to use `git-workflow` to facilitate the processes.
+This tools was developed by Vincent Driessen, the author of our Git branching model, so they fit perfectly.